 Put the finished hummus in the fridge to cool before eating.

-Do you like hummus?
-Which hummus is your favourite’ Have you tried beetroot hummus?
+Which hummus is your favourite?
+Have you tried this yummy beetroot hummus recipe?